Louisiana Clan

 Don’t Sit Next To Me On A Plane

-Fourteen hours is a long time to be on a plane.
-I wanted to be sure to ask for an isle seat at check in but my luggage was too heavy (this was on the way up).
-So in a crazy rush I’m putting some of my stuff in another team member’s suitcase, I forgot to ask the for the isle seat.
-As usual I was stuck in the middle, to my left was Quinn, a young man traveling to the Ukraine and I did not get the name of the friendly man from Latvia.
-I introduce myself as a missionary and Quinn introduces himself as an agnostic.
-I tell Quinn, “Oh, you should not sit next to me.”
-Witnessing comes natural and this day was no different; Quinn was polite as I shared my stories and photos of past missionary trips.
-He was on his way to visit an orphanage and to teach the children to play the ukulele; I tell Quinn, “Oh, you are already doing God’s work but don’t realize it.”
-What an example of a wonderful young man and a beautiful heart.
+I introduced myself as a missionary, and Quinn introduced himself as an agnostic.
+I told Quinn, “Oh, you should not sit next to me.”
+Witnessing comes naturally, and this day was no different.
+Quinn was polite as I shared stories and photos from past missionary trips.
+He was on his way to visit an orphanage and teach the children to play the ukulele.
+I told him, “You are already doing God’s work — you just don’t realize it yet.”
+What a wonderful young man with a beautiful heart.

-He was tired and wanted to get some sleep so he purchased a option opposite of Red Bull this product is called Dream Water. imageI hated to be the one to break the news to him that perhaps this was a placebo, he agreed but drank it anyway.
+imageI hated to be the one to break the news to him that perhaps this was a placebo, he agreed but drank it anyway.

 Quinn and I are facebook friends and he is being used of God in a loving outreach to these young orphans.